docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 #### Description

 Exports the composition as a Motion Graphics template.
-Returns true if the Motion Graphics template is successfully exported, false otherwise.
+Returns `true` if the Motion Graphics template is successfully exported, otherwise `false`.

 The name in the Essential Graphics panel is used for the file name of the Motion Graphics template (ex., "My Template.mogrt").
 Use the `motionGraphicsTemplateName` attribute to set the name.